 - Ludovic needs to remember to listen.
 Ludovic is the class gobshite.

 - Gretchen is a lively, chatty child.
-Please God, just let Gretchen shut her gob for 5 minutes.
+Please God, just let Gretchen stop talking for 5 minutes.

 - Colin and Colinna have difficulty accepting established boundaries.
 If ever 2 kids were destined for jail it’s Colin and Colinna.